magicsandbox-ai/magicsandbox/apps/Dev/README.md

 ### html (string) (default '<div id="root"></div>')

-Unlike when publishing to Magic Sandbox directly, magicsandbox.Develop provides a default value for `html` if you don't specify `html` or have an `htmlFile`.
+Unlike when publishing to Magic Sandbox directly, magicsandbox.Dev provides a default value for `html` if you don't specify `html` or have an `htmlFile`.

 ### htmlFile (string) (default 'index.html')